ilx207 in a JK

-Hands-Free Communication (w/ External Mic): The Alpine iLX-207 supports wireless hands-free communication for your Bluetooth enabled mobile phone.
+Hands-Free Communication (w/ Integrated & External Mic): The Alpine iLX-207 supports wireless hands-free communication for your Bluetooth enabled mobile phone.
 Incoming calls are announced by a caller ring tone through your vehicle's speakers (music will be muted) & a Caller ID message across your Alpine head unit's touchscreen display.
-The iLX-207 allows you to carry on a phone conversation from your Bluetooth enabled mobile phone using the included external mic and your car audio speakers.
+The iLX-207 allows you to carry on a phone conversation from your Bluetooth enabled mobile phone using the front-panel mic or included external mic and your car audio speakers.
 During a conversation, you can initiate a transfer of audio between your mobile phone and your car's speakers.

 Note: All Bluetooth phone functions are available with or without the parking brake engaged.